-- Instistution will provide complainant with access to medical care, if needed. - 2.
-Institution will assess immediate safety needs of complainant - Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - Institution will provide written instructions on how to apply for Protective Order - Institution will provide written information to complainant on how to preserve evidence - Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate - 8.
-Institution will provide student victims with financial aid related services - Institutions will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding time frames for inquiry, investigation and resolution. - Institution will inform the complainant of the outcome of the investigation. - 11.
-The complainant and respondent will be afforded appeal rights.
+Positive findings will be referred to the appropriate disciplinary authority.
+Institutions will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex- based discrimination or for assisting in the investigation.
+Dating Violence Institution will provide complainant with access to medical care, if needed.
+Institution will assess immediate safety needs of complainant Institution will assess immediate safety needs of complainant Institution will assess complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding time frames for inquiry, investigation and resolution.
+Institution will inform the complainant of the outcome of the investigation.
+11. The complainant and respondent will be afforded appeal rights.